 WordPress comments can be held for moderation when they contain a specified number of links, and comments can be held for moderation or moved directly to the trash when they contain certain words, URLs, emails, or are posted from specified IP addresses.

 Why do theme developers omit WordPress native comments?

-Spam is the main reason theme developers eliminate WordPress native comments from their themes.
+Spam is the main reason theme developers eliminate WordPress native comments from their Free themes/Premium themes or paid themes.
 Webmasters need to install several plugins (like Askismet) just to combat the spam.
 However, some theme developers create their own commenting system because they want people to have a better experience.

 Many theme developers will leave WordPress comments alone, but will include the Disqus plugin with their theme.
 Other developers will encourage end users to incorporate Facebook comments into their theme.

 While it’s ideal for theme developers to allow users to choose their commenting system, it’s understandable why they’d omit the native commenting platform.
 Spam is annoying.
 However, it’s frustrating having to learn a new system.

 If you’ve purchased a WordPress Premium themes that omits the native commenting system, contact us and we’ll help you get the commenting system you prefer.

 Can’t find the perfect WordPress theme?
 We’ll build you a custom site